redhat-openshift-ecosystem/operator-pipelines/docs/README.md

 ```

 - From the `operators/<operator-name>/catalog-templates/` directory, delete any template YAML files that were associated with the removed catalog version(s), if applicable.
 - Run `make catalog` to modify the catalog content.
-This will automatically update all affected catalog files under `catalogs/` by removing the specified version details.
+This will automatically remove all affected catalog files under `catalogs/`.
 - Submit a single pull request with all these changes.
 Follow our [PR guidelines](users/contributing-via-pr.md).

 ### Remove a Single Operator Bundle Version